 Nursing students are expected to exhibit mature and responsible behavior.
 If the behavior of another is considered unprofessional, unethical, or annoying, the offended student should first mention it to the offending student.
-If this fails to bring about appropriate resolution, the student should then discreetly bring the behavior to the attention of the instructor or Program Director.
+If this fails to bring about appropriate resolution, the student should then discreetly bring the behavior to the attention of the faculty or Dean of Nursing.
 Problems concerning any aspect of the Program should be handled in this way.

 Resolution of classroom or clinical issues will be discussed only with the student or students involved.
-Other class members must assume that once problems are appropriately reported to the instructor or Program Director, they are being appropriately handled, even though the resolution may not be apparent and is not made public to other class members.
+Other class members must assume that once problems are appropriately reported to the faculty or Dean of Nursing, they are being appropriately handled, even though the resolution may not be apparent and is not made public to other class members.